Paul Poiret, Georges Lepape: free fashion exhibition at Christie’s Paris 8e

 What you’ll see on site

-Paul Poiret – Embroidered sleeve (Textile; 1912): in this free exhibition, an isolated sleeve reveals the workshop’s work on embroidery and cutting.
+Paul Poiret – Embroidered sleeve (Textile; 1912): in this free exhibition, a sleeve reveals the workshop’s work on embroidery and cutting.
 The density of the stitch and the supple line tell the story of fashion in motion.

 Around him, a network of artists structured a strong image.
 Georges Lepape illustrated, while André Mare and Louis Süe designed sets and bindings.
 In this way, couture dialogues with graphics, publishing and design.
 The free exhibition shows this unadorned creative mesh.